Royal intermarriage: China

-Tang dynasty (618–907) emperors exchanged and the rulers of the Uyghur Khaganate exchanged princesses in marriage to consolidate the special trade and military relationship that developed after the Khaganate supported the Chinese during the An Lushan Rebellion.
-The Uyghur Khaganate exchanged princesses in marriage with Tang dynasty China in 756 to seal the alliance against An Lushan.
-The Uyghur Khagan Bayanchur Khan had his daughter Uyghur Princess Pijia (毗伽公主) married to Chinese prince Li Chengcai (李承采) of the Tang dynasty, Prince of Dunhuang (敦煌王), son of Li Shouli, Prince of Bin, while Chinese princess Ninguo of the Tang dynasty married Uyghur Khagan Bayanchur.
+Tang dynasty (618–907) emperors and the rulers of the Uyghur Khaganate exchanged princesses in marriage to consolidate the special trade and military relationship that developed after the khaganate supported the Chinese during the An Lushan Rebellion.
+The Uyghur Khaganate first exchanged princesses in marriage with Tang China in 756 to seal the alliance against An Lushan.
+The Uyghur Khagan Bayanchur Khan had his daughter Princess Pijia (毗伽公主) married to Li Chengcai (李承采), Prince of Dunhuang (敦煌王) and son of Li Shouli, Prince of Bin, while Princess Ningguo of the Tang dynasty married Uyghur Khagan Bayanchur.
 At least three Tang imperial princesses are known to have married khagans between 758 and 821.
 These unions temporarily stopped in 788, partly because stability within China meant that they were politically unnecessary.
 However, threats from Tibet in the west, and a renewed need for Uyghur support, precipitated the marriage of Princess Taihe to Bilge Khagan.

-The ethnically Chinese Cao family ruling Guiyi Circuit established marriage alliances with the Uighurs of the Ganzhou Kingdom, with both the Cao rulers marrying Uighur princesses and with Cao princesses marrying Uighur rulers.
-The Ganzhou Uighur Khagan's daughter was married to Cao Yijin in 916.
+The ethnically Han Cao family ruling Guiyi Circuit established marriage alliances with the Uighurs of the Ganzhou Kingdom, with both the Cao rulers marrying Uighur princesses and with Cao princesses marrying Uighur rulers.
+The Ganzhou Uighur khagan's daughter was married to Cao Yijin in 916.

-The Chinese Cao family ruling Guiyi Circuit established marriage alliances with the Saka Kingdom of Khotan, with both the Cao rulers marrying Khotanese princesses and with Cao princesses marrying Khotanese rulers.
-A Khotanese princess who was the daughter of the King of Khotan married Cao Yanlu.
+The Cao family also established marriage alliances with the Saka Kingdom of Khotan, with both the Cao rulers marrying Khotanese princesses and with Cao princesses marrying Khotanese rulers.
+A Khotanese princess who was the daughter of the king of Khotan married Cao Yanlu.

-The Khitan Liao dynasty arranged for women from the Khitan royal consort Xiao clan to marry members of the Han Chinese Han 韓 clan, which originated in Jizhou 冀州 before being abducted by the Khitan and becoming part of the Han Chinese elite of the Liao.
+The Khitan Liao dynasty arranged for women from the Khitan Xiao consort clan to marry members of the Han (韓) clan, which originated in Jizhou (冀州) before being abducted by the Khitan and becoming part of the Han elite of the Liao.

-Han Chinese Geng family intermarried with the Khitan and the Han 韓 clan provided two of their women as wives to Geng Yanyi and the second one was the mother of Geng Zhixin.
-Empress Rende's sister, a member of the Xiao clan, was the mother of Han Chinese General Geng Yanyi.
+The Han Geng family intermarried with the Khitan, and the Han (韓) clan provided two of their women as wives to Geng Yanyi, and the second one was the mother of Geng Zhixin.
+Empress Rende's sister, a member of the Xiao clan, was the mother of Han general Geng Yanyi.

-Han Durang (Yelu Longyun) was the father of Queen dowager of State Chen, who was the wife of General Geng Yanyi and buried with him in his tomb in Zhaoyang in Liaoning.
+Han Durang (Yelu Longyun) was the father of Dowager Princess Consort of the Chen State, the wife of general Geng Yanyi who buried with him in his tomb in Zhaoyang, Liaoning.
 His wife was also known as "Madame Han".
 The Geng's tomb is located in Liaoning at Guyingzi in Chaoying.